-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m., Eastern time, the day before the meeting date.
+VOTE BY PHONE - 1-800-690-6903

+Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m., Eastern time, the day before the meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL

+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-IS PORTION THIS PR OXY CA ARD IS V ALID ON LY WHEN SIGNED AND DATED.
-DETACH A ND RETUR N THIS PO RTION ERRIMACK PHARMACEUTICALS, INC. The Board of Directors recommends you vote FOR the following: For All Withhol All d For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors 0 0 0 Nominees: 01) Robert J. Mulroy 05) Sarah E. Nash 02) Gary L. Crocker 07) Michael E. Porte 03) James van B. Dresser 04) Gordon J. Fehr 09) Anthony J. Sinski 05) John Mendelsohn, MD v v The Board of Directors recommends you vote FOR the for 2.
-To ratify the selection of PricewaterhouseCoopers LLP a the fiscal year ending December 31, 2013.
-Inc.'s independent registered public accounting firm for For Against Abs NOTE: The proxies are authorized to vote, in their discretion, upostponement thereof. pon such other busi ness as ma y properly come before the meeting or any adjournment or Please sign exactly as your name(s) appear(s) hereon.
-When sig administrator, or other fiduciary, please give full title as such sign personally.
-All holders must sign, I a corporation or part ning as at ttorney, ex ecutor,
+M71220-P47545 KEEP THIS POR - THIS PROXY Y CARD IS VALID O NLY WHE EN SIGNED AND DATED.
+DETACH AND RET ΓURN THIS PO RTION ERRIMAC CK PHARMACEUTICALS, INC. For Withhold To withhold authority to vo The Board following: d of Directors recommends you vote FOR the All All Except nominee(s), mark "For All l number(s) of the nominee(s) or 1.
+Election of Directors - Nominees: 01) Robert J. Mulroy 06) Sarah E. Nash 02) Gary L. Crocker 07) Michael E. Porter, 08) James van B. Dresser 08) James H. Quigley 09) Anthony J. Sinskey 05) John Mendelsohn, MD The Boar rd of Directors recommends you vote FOR the follow To ratify the selection of PricewaterhouseCoopers LLF ٠ iceuticals, I nc.'s independent registered publi c accounting firm for For Against Abst 2.
+To ratify the selection of PricewaterhouseCoopers LLP the fiscal year ending December 31, 2014.
+The proxies are authorized to vote, in their discretion, and the selection of the proxies are authorized to vote. e as Merri mack Pharma J For Ü 2.
+To ratify the selection of PricewaterhouseCoopers LLF the fiscal year ending December 31, 2014. e as Merri mack Pharma J For Ü